 - You don’t anticipate separating from your employer in the short term: Since you’d have to repay the loan on an accelerated timeline if you separated from your employer, we recommend this as an option only if you don’t foresee any short-term changes in employment.

-- You have the ability to repay the loan quickly if needed: Since you’d have a shorter period of time to pay off the loan if you separated from your employer, it’s a good idea to also have other means to complete a full payoff just as a backup plan.
+- You have the ability to repay the loan quickly if needed: Since you’d have a shorter period to pay off the loan if you separated from your employer, it’s a good idea to also have other means to complete a full payoff just as a backup plan.

 Summary of Typical Rates, Terms & Qualifications